 The Fitness Zone

-Retaining clients is an important part of your personal training business, and it's all about the quality of the service you deliver, says Lead NSW Coach at the Australian Institute of Fitness, Katrina Cochrane.
+Retaining clients is an important part of your personal training business and it's all about the quality of the service you deliver.

 Client retention not only saves on marketing costs and time building new relationships, but it also builds credibility for your business.
 If you keep losing clients that could say something about the service you are providing, or not providing.

-The following three characteristics should be taken into consideration to retain your clientele.
+The following three things should be taken into consideration to retain your clientele.

 - Always arrive or be prepared at least 15 minutes prior to the commencement of the session.
 It doesn't look good when a trainer is fumbling through a session due to not being prepared.